 FX transaction lifecycle

-Foreign exchange transactions need statuses much like payments, to reflect whether they’ve been captured from the customer.
+Much like payments, foreign exchange transactions need statuses to reflect whether they’ve been captured from the customer.

 Questions you need to ask include: